Guidelines for authors and reviewers

 Friday 6 December 1991; on 6 December 1991; Jackson’s Oxford Journal, 226, 27 August 1757.

-Months in the text should be given in full (i.e. September), but abbreviated in footnotes (i. e.
-Sept.).
+Iin the text, months should be given in full (i.e. September), but in footnotes all but May, June and July should be abbreviated (i.e. Sept.).

 Use italics or bold as appropriate.